Spirit, Word and Sacrament

 Ancient future worship is about rooting our worship as the early church did--in God's story--so we embody not our culture but God's mission.
 A feature story exploring ancient future faith and worship.

 Baptist, Methodist, Pentecostal and Nazarene churches following the liturgical calendar.
 Episcopalians rocking at a U2 Eucharist.
 Baptists draping the sanctuary cross in purple for Lent.
 Bible churches celebrating weekly communion.
 Young adults raised on praise bands now chanting the Psalms.
-Protestants becoming Orthodox.
+Protestants becoming Orthodox in its teaching.

 What’s behind all this interest in worship from other traditions, especially the early church?
 The late Robert E. Webber defined it as tasting the “communion of the fullness of the body of Christ.”